 Negev Desert Holy Mountains

-Numerous Negev Rock art found in the Negev Desert that depicts the Shasu god name, that later became the God of Israel.
+Numerous Negev Rock art found in the Negev Desert depict the Shasu god name, which later became the God of Israel.
 The Negev Desert is the only place where early explicit names of God have been found.
-Fig. 5 (see article Gods Names) shows examples of engraved God’s name.
+Fig.5 shows examples of engraved God’s name (see also article Gods Names).
 The prevalent engraving reads YAH, which is similar to the Shasu god YAHU.
 Yahu was the God of nomadic shepherds in the wilderness, the southern region of Canaan, as Egyptian documents testify.
 What distinguished Israel from other emerging Iron Age neighboring cultures was the belief in Yahweh as the national god.
-This strengthens the hypothesis that the nomads who engraved god’s name in were an important part of Israel’s past.
+This strengthens the hypothesis that the nomads who engraved god’s name were an important part of Israel’s past.

 More deciphering, in a new book Rock Art in Israel, available online.